 Business professionals can prepare themselves for leadership roles in administration by advancing their understanding of business practices.
 To this end, an online Master of Business Administration curriculum is tailored to provide students with the skills they need to effectively manage the professional scenarios that they may face in the future.
-In addition to exposing students to advanced business concepts, an online MBA curriculum also gives business professionals the opportunity to specialize in a range of different degree concentrations, such as accounting, management, marketing, sport and entertainment management, and process and project management.
+In addition to exposing students to advanced business concepts, an online MBA curriculum also gives business professionals the opportunity to specialize in a range of different degree concentrations, such as accounting, management, marketing, software development, and process and project management.

 Skills, Concepts, and Opportunities Gained with an MBA Degree